Why is Auto Insurance So Expensive in Ontario?

 Morison Insurance’s brokers are licensed to provide many kinds of insurance in Ontario, including car insurance.
 Our brokers are Registered Insurance Brokers.
 We will get you the insurance you need, provide you with several competitive car insurance quotes AND we will get you all of the insurance discounts you qualify for.

-Our brokers represent many different insurance companies from across Canada, and we will find you the auto insurance price to protect you and at a competitive price.
-We will ‘shop’ for the best price and meet your specific insurance needs.
+Our brokers represent many different insurance companies from across Canada, and we will find you the auto insurance policy to protect you and at a competitive price.
+We will ‘shop’ for the best coverage to meet your specific insurance needs.
 There are insurance agents and direct sellers in Ontario who sell car insurance, but these organizations do not represent the wide variety of insurance companies that we do as brokers.
 Typically they represent one – yes, one – company.
-When we get you an insurance quote, the Morison Insurance team reaches out to many insurance companies across Canada that compete for your business.
+When we get you an insurance quote, our team reaches out to many insurance companies across Canada that compete for your business.
 This often means a better price for you.

 Further with our team you will receive great service to meet all of your insurance needs.
 We are here whenever you need us – to get answers to your questions, change your insurance policy, report a claim, insure you home, another vehicle, business, cottage, recreational vehicle and much more.
 We provide outstanding service.
 Every Morison Insurance customer has a designated broker who looks after your account personally.
 We are not a call centre.
 We are a full-service brokerage where the focus of on our customers.
 We can be reached by phone, email or text.
 We have 24-hour claims service.
 We are here for you.